tsmith512/bframes/content/docs/cookbook/live/clipping.md

       this.load = function (context, config, callbacks) {
         if (context.type == 'manifest') {
           var onSuccess = callbacks.onSuccess;
+          // copy the existing onSuccess handler so we can fire it later.

           callbacks.onSuccess = function (response, stats, context, networkDetails) {
-            // console.log(networkDetails);
-            // @TODO: ^^ This isn't in the default example from the docs, but it
-            // is a fourth argument passed to this handler and it is the XHR
+            // The fourth argument here is undocumented in HLS.js but contains
+            // the response object for the manifest fetch, which gives us headers:

-            // and it DOES advance to ReadyState 4... window.currentPreviewStart = parseInt(networkDetails.getResponseHeader('clip-start-seconds'));
+            window.currentPreviewStart =
+              parseInt(networkDetails.getResponseHeader('clip-start-seconds'));
+            // Save the start time of the preview manifest

             previewOffset.value = window.currentPreviewStart;
+            // Put the value in our text field example

             onSuccess(response, stats, context);
+            // And fire the exisint success handler.
           };
         }
         load(context, config, callbacks);